English Bull Terrier insurance

 English Bull Terrier health issues

-English Bull Terriers are in The Kennel Club’s ‘Category 2’ of breeds to watch.
+English Bull Terriers are in the Royal Kennel Club’s ‘Category 2’ of breeds to watch.
 Category 2 breeds are those ‘with visible health concerns linked to exaggerated conformation that need closer attention and monitoring.’
 For the Bull Terrier, it’s the potential for dental issues – ‘misplaced canine teeth’ - that have got it on the list.

 Some other common health issues for English Bull Terriers include: